Copyright cocotb contributors

 import cocotb.triggers

-from cocotb import _outcomes
+from cocotb._deprecation import deprecated

 from cocotb._py_compat import cached_property

-from cocotb.utils import extract_coro_stack, remove_traceback_frames
+from cocotb._utils import DocEnum, extract_coro_stack, remove_traceback_frames

 # Sadly the Python standard logging module is very slow so it's better not to